Hasemoto Pure Titanium Wok 30cm - Made in Japan

 - Add a sufficient amount of oil (about a ladle’s worth) to the frying pan and let it acclimatize to the frying pan’s surface.

-- Once the oil has heated up, return it to its oil pot.
+- Once the oil has heated up, return it to an oil pot.
 This is the process known as “oil return”.

 - These steps make cooking with a titanium pan/wok easier.